smilhey/cabinet.nvim/README.md

 #### `M.drawer_list_buffers()`

-Get a list of buffers managed by the current drawer, excluding those that are not listed.
+Get a list of buffers managed by the current drawer, there should be no unlisted buffer in this list unless something wrong happened.

 Returns a table containing the buffer numbers.